October Waterfall Tour 2019

 - Wednesday, October 2 through Friday, October 4

 - $250 per person

 - Package price includes meals, all interpretive programming, taxes, gratuities, and transportation to various destinations.
 Price does not include lodging.

 Join State Naturalist Randy Hedgepath and Naturalist Holly Taylor on a three-day exploration of some of our most beautiful state waterfalls.
 This outdoor adventure features the waterfalls at Burgess Falls State Park, Cummins Falls State Park, Frozen Head State Park, Rock Island State Park and the spectacular beauty of Piney Falls State Natural Area.
 The tours focus on the beauty and history of these stunning falls and include the legends and folklore, and other educational and interpretive programs unique to each location.
 Tour begins at 1:00 PM on Wednesday through noon on Friday.

 ** A sturdy walking stick is recommended for hiking throughout the three days.
 For your convenience, you can find walking sticks available for purchase in the Cumberland Mountain gift shop located in the restaurant lobby.

-12:00 PM: Meet guides Cara and Randy along with your fellow tour members in the meeting room at the park restaurant.
+12:00 PM: Meet guides Holly and Randy along with your fellow tour members in the meeting room at the park restaurant.
 The room is downstairs from the lobby.
 Ask the restaurant desk staff for directions.

 1:00 PM: Our first excursion will be to Piney Falls State Natural Area where we will walk the easy to moderate trail to see Piney Falls and spectacular bluffs, old trees and interesting plants.
 We will return to Cumberland Mountain by 5:00 PM.